 The modern contemporary building exterior resembles a sports stadium.
 The modernity of the architecture is strikingly different from the rest of the traditional design in Dazaifu.

 Go to the 4th floor to see the Cultural Exchange Exhibit, which is the museum’s permanent collection on artifacts between the Old Stone Age to Edo Period.
 The exhibit has many displays emphasizing the relationship between Japan and Asia.
-The collection is quite extensive, so leave yourself some time to go through all the displays.
+The collection is extensive, so leave yourself some time to review all the displays.

 Admission for the permanent exhibit is ¥430.